The-Rocky-One/File-Hashing/README.md

-# File-Hashing
+# File-Hashing and Comparison
-A command line python project that allows the user to create and compare hash values.
+Author: Stone Provo, 000854122.

+## What does it do?